reactstrap/reactstrap/README.md

 # reactstrap

-Easy to use React Bootstrap 4 components compatible with React 0.14.x and 15.x.
+Stateless React Components for Bootstrap 4.

+## V4 Notes

+The v4 branch will be used for keeping up with the latest in the twbs/bootstrap master branch.
+This includes breaking changes that haven't been merged and api changes in reactstrap.

 ## Installation